jae0/adapt/README.md

 - ![Yukon](./inst/doc/Yukon/README.md)

 Some advice: These assessments would be more informative for smaller areal units as they would make management decisions more relevant.
-This is because dynamics in a city or a rural area is likely very different with spatial patterns related to how connected each area is to neighbouring areas and population behaviour in terms of distancing, service support, etc. So if you have access to information for your city/town, you might want to run this for your city/town to obtain the most relevant information.
+This is because dynamics in a city or a rural area is likely very different with spatial patterns related to how connected each area is to neighbouring areas and population behaviour in terms of density, mobility, distancing, service support, etc. So if you have access to information for your city/town, you might want to run this for your city/town to obtain the most relevant information.

 ---